TheeNate/OnChainHelper/replit.md

 # Overview

-This project is a Financial Data API built with FastAPI that provides mock financial data endpoints.
-The application serves as a backend service that returns structured financial metrics and scores, likely designed to support financial analysis or trading applications.
-The API includes health check functionality and a confluence endpoint that returns mock Bitcoin-related financial indicators such as MVRV-Z scores and SOPR (Spent Output Profit Ratio) metrics.
+This project is a Financial Data API Proxy built with FastAPI that serves as a secure proxy for the ResearchBitcoin API.
+The application provides real Bitcoin metrics and financial data by securely forwarding requests to the ResearchBitcoin API while adding authentication, rate limiting, and security validation.
+The proxy is designed to enable ChatGPT Actions and other authorized clients to access real Bitcoin data without exposing API tokens.

 # User Preferences